menu

 Occupations and Workforce

-29.96% of the workforce is employed in the armed forces, making the military a huge focus of life in Hurlburt Field.
+26.44% of the workforce is employed in the armed forces, making the military a huge focus of life in Hurlburt Field.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Education and Retail industries respectively employ 20.93% and 15.97% of the civilian workforce.
+The Retail and Education industries respectively employ 20.23% and 18.38% of the civilian workforce.

 Setting & Lifestyle

-Hurlburt Field is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Hurlburt Field is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Demographics

-Hurlburt Field is a very ethnically-diverse town.
+Hurlburt Field is an extremely ethnically-diverse town.
 The people who call Hurlburt Field home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurlburt Field residents report their race to be White, followed by Black or African-American.
 Hurlburt Field also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.58% of the town’s residents.
-Important ancestries of people in Hurlburt Field include English, Irish, Italian, European, and German.
+People of Hispanic or Latino origin account for 28.43% of the town’s residents.
+Important ancestries of people in Hurlburt Field include English, Italian, European, Irish, and German.

 The most common language spoken in Hurlburt Field is English.
 Other important languages spoken here include Spanish and Chinese.